-The museum offers virtual and in-person events so you can experience the art and exhibits all the time!
+The museum hosts online and in-person events so you can experience the art and exhibits all the time!
 Check the Blanton Museum events calendar for more information on public tours, artist talks and curator-led discussions.

 Admission and Visitor Information

-Admission prices range from $5-$12 and admission is free to all every Thursday.
-Please check the museum's website for current operating hours and parking information.
+Admission prices range from $8-$15 and admission is free to all every Tuesday.
+The museum is open everyday of the week except for Monday.
+Please check the museum's website for information regarding hours and parking information.